 For any special medicinal needs - it is essential to bring sufficient supplies of prescription medicine with you for the duration of your safari.
 It is also very important to bring the prescription with you in case of emergencies.

 Luggage on safari

-A soft bag or backpack is recommended luggage for an African safari as the space on safari vehicles and aircraft is limited.
-Hard suitcases are bulky and difficult to pack in the airplanes and safari vehicles.
+A soft luggage bag or backpack is recommended luggage for any safari as the space on safari vehicles and aircraft is limited.
+Hard suitcases are bulky and difficult to pack.
 A daypack is advised for carrying personal items such as binoculars and cameras.
-Special luggage concessions can be made for people on a private or specialist safari – particularly regarding photographic equipment.
+Special luggage concessions can be made for people on a private or specialist safari - particularly regarding photographic equipment.